FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Decks and Patios

 Wood decks are a documented ignition point.
 Composite decking materials that meet ignition-resistant standards, combined with enclosed deck skirting to eliminate the void beneath the deck, substantially reduce this vulnerability.
-Under Zone Zero regulations, combustible materials stored beneath or adjacent to decks will be prohibited.
-Non-combustible pavers, concrete, or decomposed granite at the deck perimeter are compliant materials.
+Under the April 2026 Zone Zero draft rule, all combustible vegetation and materials must be cleared within 5 feet of any attached deck, stairway, or pergola.
+Non-combustible pavers, concrete, or decomposed granite at the deck perimeter are acceptable materials.

 Fencing

 Wooden fencing attached to or running up to the structure creates a direct flame path from the vegetation zone directly to the home.
-Zone Zero regulations are expected to require removal or replacement of wooden fences within five feet of any structure.
+The April 2026 Zone Zero draft rule requires a non-combustible span of at least 5 feet where any fence attaches to the structure, and prohibits new combustible fencing within Zone Zero entirely.
 Non-combustible fencing options, including steel, aluminum, and concrete block, eliminate this ignition pathway entirely while maintaining the look and function of a property boundary.
-This upgrade is Zone Zero compliant by design.

 What Hardening Alone Does Not Cover